Level of Study

 Forms of Assessment

-The examination consists in a written test to be completed in six hours, in which the candidate translates a Greek text from the course literature with the aid of a dictionary, answers questions on grammatical subjects, and translates simple sentences from English or Norwegian into Greek.
+The examination consists in a home exam to be completed in six hours, in which the candidate translates a Greek text from the course literature with the aid of a dictionary, answers questions on grammatical subjects, and translates simple sentences from English or Norwegian into Greek.

 Examination Support Material

 A dictionary from Greek to native language or to other language of choice, which does not contain declination and conjugation tables: Berg, Græsk-dansk ordbok; Liddell¿Scott, An Intermediate Greek¿English Lexicon, or a dictionary of equivalent size.

 The grading scale used is A to F. Grade A is the highest passing grade, grade F is a fail.